techwanker/javautil-jcmdline/diamond/apsdocs/sphinx/book/scratch/FutureStateAll.md

 #.
 Reduce the effort of sales staff and purchasing staff to perform their functions
 #.
 Define metrics to evaluate performance and progress
 #.
 Have an alert system of reports of issues that need to be addressed.
 #.
-Require no hardware or other infrastructure or the installation of any software on any Align computer.
+Require no hardware or other infrastructure or the installation of any software on client computer.

 # Questions